keshav119/Download-Upload-google-drive-api-node-js/README.md

 2. Use your own API credentials and make a new refresh token for the first time to get the Token.json file.

-3. Get the file and folder ID from the link and store it in a notepad.
+3. Get the file and folder ID from the link (Look up how to get a file or folder ID from the share file link) and store it in a notepad.

 4. Run the script using the console command:
    ```bash